 It's important to have a good understanding of all the social media platforms you use to reach your audience.
-Each platform has its own peculiarities; you'll need to know what works and what doesn't, when and what to publish, and how to adjust the tone of your posts to resonate with the different segments of your audience.
-Within the field of social media marketing, there are different techniques that digital marketers can prioritize, such as listening on social networks, live broadcasting, direct messaging and the use of hashtags.
-If a digital marketer's budget includes money for advertising, you'll need to know what and where to spend it to achieve maximum impact.
+Each platform has its own unique features and nuances, so you need to know what works and what doesn't, when and what to post, and how to adjust your tone to resonate with different segments of your audience.
+Within the field of social media marketing, there are different techniques that digital marketers can prioritize, such as listening on social networks, live broadcasting, direct messaging, and using hashtags.
+If you have a budget for advertising, you'll need to know where and how to spend it for maximum impact.

-This includes placing ads on various sites on the web through direct advertising or platforms such as Google Ads, as well as ads on social networks and sponsored posts.
-To excel in the position of digital marketing manager, people must have a variety of skills in data analysis, social media, search engine optimization (SEO), and email marketing.
-You can then use this as a portfolio to illustrate your success in executing certain digital marketing campaigns.
-Digital marketing is a field that involves helping to promote businesses and services in the online space.
+This includes placing ads on various websites through direct advertising or platforms such as Google Ads, as well as ads on social networks and sponsored posts.
+To excel in the role of digital marketing manager, people must have a variety of skills in data analysis, social media, search engine optimization (SEO), and email marketing.
+You can then use this portfolio to showcase your success in executing certain digital marketing campaigns.
+Digital marketing is a field that involves helping to promote businesses and services online.
 The path to becoming a digital marketing manager can vary depending on industry, company, and other factors.
-As with many professions, the salary of a digital marketing professional depends a lot on experience, country and type of work (working in a company or working as a freelancer).
+As with many professions, the salary of a digital marketing professional depends heavily on experience, country, and type of work (working in a company or working as a freelancer).

 This way, not only will you gain the fundamental skills, knowledge base, and confidence you need to embark on a rewarding career in digital marketing (and be truly useful in the workplace), but you'll also gain a practical understanding of the principles or key areas that make up the vast majority of digital marketing jobs.
 Digital marketing managers who are responsible for an organization's presence on social media help maintain healthy relationships both online and offline between customers, customers, and brands by developing an overall social media strategy.
 Becoming a digital marketer can open doors to joining a marketing agency, working in the marketing department of a company or company, advising or doing freelance work.
 In most teams, the role of email marketing specialist is lacking, so the responsibility for executing email marketing campaigns falls directly under the supervision of the digital marketing manager.
 Now that you know what digital marketing managers do and how to become one, it might be time to take the next step forward in your career.
 Google Analytics and Google Ads allow digital marketers to measure and track the performance of their campaigns and initiatives.
 If you're willing to learn and put in the necessary effort, there's nothing stopping you from starting a career in digital marketing.